HB-5567

 Enforcement Authority

-Private right of action.
+Private right of action only.
+Any person aggrieved by a violation may bring suit in circuit court or as a supplemental claim in federal district court.
 No designated agency enforcer.
-Any person aggrieved by a violation may bring an action in circuit court or as a supplemental claim in federal district court.
-Standing requires that the plaintiff be 'aggrieved by a violation' — no cure period or safe harbor is specified.
+Standing requires that the plaintiff be 'aggrieved by a violation' of the article.
+No cure period or safe harbor is provided.

 Penalties

-For negligent violations: liquidated damages of $1,000 or actual damages, whichever is greater.
-For intentional or reckless violations: liquidated damages of $5,000 or actual damages, whichever is greater.
+For negligent violations: liquidated damages of $1,000 or actual damages, whichever is greater, per violation.
+For intentional or reckless violations: liquidated damages of $5,000 or actual damages, whichever is greater, per violation.
 Prevailing party may also recover reasonable attorneys' fees and costs, including expert witness fees and other litigation expenses, and other relief including injunctive relief as the court considers appropriate.
 Liquidated damages do not require proof of actual monetary harm.

 Who Is Covered